MSDEVMTL/GlobalAzureBootcamp2018/Step 6 - App Service/README.md

 ```xml
 <add key="StorageConnectionString" value="UseDevelopmentStorage=true;" />
 ```
-If times permit, create a new App Setting key in the portal named **StorageConnectionString** with the storage account connection string as the value but don't spend too much time doing.
+If times permit, create a new App Setting key in the portal named **StorageConnectionString** with the storage account connection string as the value but don't spend too much time doing this as this is not the actual goal.

+![alt text][Debug11]

 ### Step 6 - Demonstrate the issue with this technique
 Hitting a breakpoint will stop the execution thread in Azure.
 Demonstrate that by opening the same page in a new browser tab.
 Execution has stopped on both page.  **INSIST ON TELLING THE AUDIENCE THAT THEY SHOULD ONLY DO THIS ON NON PRODUCTION APPS!!!**